metatypedev/ghjk/README.md

 #### Anonymous tasks

-Tasks that aren't give names can not be invoked from the CLI.
+Tasks that aren't give names cannot be invoked from the CLI.
 They can be useful for tasks that are meant to be common dependencies of other tasks.

 ### `hack.ts`

 The imports from the `hack.ts` module, while nice and striaght forward to use, hold and modify global state.
 Any malicious third-party module your ghjkfile imports will thus be able to access them as well, provided they import the same version of the module.

 ```ts